 Project Description

-The WK Preservation Group Inc. (WKPG), established in 2020, exists to promote the preservation of undeveloped land in the coastal and upland area of west-central Florida to achieve:
+The WK Preservation Group Inc. (WKPG), established in 2020 as a Nonprofit 501 (c) (3), exists to promote the preservation of undeveloped land in the coastal and upland area of west-central Florida to achieve:

 As Florida is becoming more highly developed with daily increases in population, native areas are disappearing under the pressure to build more residential and service hubs.